 Fact - Idaho Dash has had 3 All- Americans and a Top 15 finishes the last 3 years at the USATF National Junior Olympics in the Heptathlon and Decathlon.
 This season we closed with an 11th and 13th place finish in the Women's Heptathlon Since starting the Dash, we have had 9 Region 11 Champions and 4 Runner ups in the Combined Events.

 Myth #2 - Idaho Dash Doesn't have a Hurdle Coach

 Fact - Coach Honell is certified as a Level 2 Coach in Sprints/Hurdles/Relays through the USATF Education Program.
 We believe that if you are slow between the hurdles, it doesn't matter how good your form is, you still will be slow.
 We incorporate speed training into our hurdle work, which is a lot different than most hurdlers that come to us are used to.
 Andre Jones, a long time Dash member now competes in college and represented the Idaho Dash in the USATF Junior (U20) Outdoor National Championships last summer and finished 10th in the 400 Hurdles.
 We have had multiple Idaho State Champion at the HS level and Multiple City Champs at the Middle School level compete and work with Dash in the Hurdles.
-This Summer, Sabunay Machu earn All-American Honors in the 200 Hurdles while running the 7th fastest time in the country.
+In the summer of 2019, Sabunay Machu earn All-American Honors in the 200 Hurdles while running the 7th fastest time in the country.
 Coach Honell also guided his Meridian HS athlete to a 2nd place finish at State in 2021